 - 1. Allow the user to enter the diameter and depth of Meteor Crator in meters. - 2.
-Calculate and print these lengths in barleycorns. - 3.
+Calculate and print these lengths in barleycorns.
+Note that you should not yourself calculate the conversion factor from meters to barleycorns.
+Instead, you should compose methods that you've written, based on the conversion factors provided above, and let the machine do the "heavy lifting" in this conversion. - 3.
 Allow the user to enter both the distance and time, using the native units of yards and seconds, of the record setting swim. - 4.
-Calculate and print the mean velocity of that swimmer in units of $\frac{\text{smoots}}{\text{jiffy}}$ .
+Calculate and print the mean velocity of that swimmer in units of $\frac{\text{smoots}}{\text{jiffy}}$.
+Again, compose the existing methods that you wrote based on the conversions listed above.